fsprojects/zarchive-sublime-fsharp-package/README.md

-## FSharp - An F# Package for Sublime Text
+## FSharp - F# Coding Tools for Sublime Text

-This package provides support for F# development in Sublime Text.
+This package provides support
+for F# development in Sublime Text.

-FSharp is currently a preview and not ready for use.
+**FSharp is currently a preview and not ready for use**.
 If you want to contribute to its development, you can read on to learn how to set up a development environment.

 ### Developing FSharp

 Pull requests to FSharp are welcome.

-FSharp is only compatible with **Sublime Text 3**.
+FSharp is only compatible
+with **Sublime Text 3**.

 #### Building